Recovery of native birds in the Landsborough Valley

 IntroductionThanks to more than 20 years of trapping and aerial 1080 treatment, native birds are flourishing in the remote South Westland valley.

-In one of DOC’s longest studies, native birds were found to have more than doubled in number after more than over 20 years of sustained predator control in the Landsborough valley in South Westland.
+In one of DOC’s longest studies, native birds were found to have more than doubled in number after more than 20 years of sustained predator control in the Landsborough valley in South Westland.

 Predator control began in the Landsborough valley in 1994 after the impact of predators on birdlife was observed.
 Since then DOC has done valley-wide trapping and seven aerial-1080 operations timed with increasing rodent levels.
+The most recent 1080 operation was in 2019.

 Watch our video to discover how we monitored these native birds